Tsikitsiky/companies-list-fe-test/README.md

 - Using Redux
 - Using TypeScript appropriately in your React components or Redux actions/reducers
 - Using Material UI, or alternatively `styled-components`

-## Good luck!
-If at any point you need any guidance or pointers, or if anything doesn't make sense, please get in touch!
-Otherwise, have fun and good luck!